Toyota Supra coupe - Engines, drive & performance

 A sweet-sounding six-cylinder engine and balanced chassis make for a rewarding drive

-It was also decided the Supra should have a shorter wheelbase but a wider stance and a lower centre of gravity than the GT 86, while the Supra also boasts a perfect 50:50 weight distribution and a much stiffer body.
 Drive quickly on track and the Supra corners with real precision, but there's also lots of adjustability to change the cornering line without any nasty surprises.
-This ability to play with the car at its limits makes it very rewarding for the driver, and it's no coincidence Toyota has benchmarked the Supra against the class-leading Porsche 718 Cayman.
+This ability to play with the car at its limits makes it very rewarding for the driver, and it's no coincidence because Toyota was aiming to beat the class-leading Porsche 718 Cayman.

 There's slightly more body roll in the Supra but the car still feels rigid and composed, with lots of grip on dry roads.
 In the wet, we found the Supra to be more playful, especially if the throttle was applied early in the corner.
 With a 2.0-litre engine fitted, not only is the Supra more than £8,000 cheaper, it's also around 100kg lighter.
 While not as fast in a straight line, less weight at the front of the car means the entry-level Supra actually feels more agile.
 The steering is more responsive too.

 It's easy to see why Toyota wanted the Supra to have a six-cylinder engine so badly because it sounds smooth and purposeful, with burbles and even cracks from the exhaust in its Sport driving mode.
 Power is impressively linear in its delivery, too, with peak torque lasting from 1,600 to 4,500rpm and there’s barely any lag when you accelerate out of a corner or go to overtake slower traffic.
 Our only complaint is that there's little reason to rev the engine to the redline, but turbocharged rivals suffer from this characteristic too.